Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Gal
 ```

 The gal, a CGS unit of acceleration, defined as 1 cm / s^2.

-Dimension: 𝐋 𝐓^-2.

-See also: `Unitful.cm`, `Unitful.s`.

 #### EarthGravity